-Now that I have succeeded in reaching the venerable age of sixty years (although, not regrading myself as being worthy of veneration, using such a lofty term as "venerable" might actually be stretching it, just a bit), I presumably am endowed with a measurable degree of hard-earned wisdom.
-Perhaps that is true, or perhaps it is not true (or, to put it more correctly, quite probably it is not even close to being true), but, either way, here are some pieces of straight advice from a careworn oldster, which are humbly intended for the benefit of anyone who happens to be a member of a younger generation.
+Now that I have succeeded in reaching the venerable age of sixty years (not that I actually regard myself as being worthy of veneration), I presumably am endowed with a measurable degree of hard-earned wisdom.
+Perhaps that is true, or perhaps (and altogether more likely) it is not true, but, either way, here are some pieces of straight advice from a careworn oldster, which are humbly intended for the benefit of anyone who happens to be a member of the younger generation.

 Never imagine that you can pocket huge amounts of money without, in the process of doing so, becoming a figure of evil.

 Always be aware that the masses usually are inclined to move in the wrong direction, so it generally is best to turn your back on them and go the other way.